cj-mills/christianjmills/_posts/2020-11-15-Barracuda-PoseNet-Tutorial-7.md

 ## Summary

 We can now perform pose estimation using either prerecorded or live video feeds.
-We'll further increase our project's flexibility in the next post by adding the ability to handle input with different aspect ratios.
+We'll further increase our flexibility for input sources in the next post by adding the ability to handle input with different aspect ratios.